 Youth Behavioral Health

-Each year, VOA Alaska provides inpatient and outpatient treatment services to over 175 youth and their families.
+Each year, VOA Alaska provides inpatient and outpatient treatment services to over 175 youth.

-Our programs offer chemically dependent adolescents the skills needed to eliminate their reliance on drugs and alcohol and the tools necessary to build and maintain strong, healthy futures.
+Our programs offer youth the skills needed to eliminate their reliance on drugs and alcohol and the tools necessary to build and maintain strong, healthy futures.